-We believe health and wellness to be pre-requisite to the pursuit of knowledge.
+We believe health and wellness to be integral to the pursuit of knowledge.
 Our mission is to promote and nurture a community of care supportive of healthy life long behaviors that cultivate personal success and relationships.
 We provide TCNJ students with opportunities for skill development in all areas of wellness: intellectual, spiritual, occupational, emotional, physical, social, and environmental through excellent and accessible education, services, and programs.
 The Health and Wellness portfolio includes Alcohol and Drug Education Program (ADEP), Anti-Violence Initiatives (AVI), Collegiate Recovery Program (CRP), Mental Health Services (MHS), Recreation and Wellness (REC), Religious and Spiritual Life (RSL), and Student Health Services (SHS).

 Assistant Vice President for Student Affairs, Student Services